basile-henry/Whenever/README.md

 ## Examples

 You can find a few examples in the `examples` directory.
 Most of them have been written by the author of the language and can be found with the [description of the language](http://www.dangermouse.net/esoteric/whenever.html).
-The `rot13.we` example is a modified version of the example comming from [megahallon's javascript implementation of the interpreter](https://github.com/megahallon/whenever).
+The `rot13.we` example is a modified version of the example coming from [megahallon's javascript implementation of the interpreter](https://github.com/megahallon/whenever).

 ## License